tale-toul/OCPonpremviaACM/README.md

 <first env>$ ./mirror-registry uninstall -v --quayRoot /var/mirror-registry/data --targetHostname bastion-vhnwk.vhnwk.dynamic.opentlc.com --targetUsername root -k ~/.ssh/mirror-root
 ```

-If you don't want to remove the mirrored images, just leave out the quayRoot directory and answer **no** to the question: "Are you sure want to delete quayRoot directory ~/quay-install and all storage data? [y/n]"
+If you don't want to remove the mirrored images, just leave out the quayRoot directory and answer **no** to the question: "**Are you sure want to delete quayRoot directory ~/quay-install and all storage data? [y/n]**"

 ### Mirroring Images

+The [oc mirror plugin](https://github.com/openshift/oc-mirror) is used to mirror the images from the public Red Hat registries to the local mirror registry.

+The bastion host may not have enough resources to run the oc mirror commands, if that is the case shutdown the bastion and add:

+* One additional vCPU, 2 in total
+* Increase the memory to 8GB
+* Add a disk of 250GB.

-Download the mirror-plugin and the oc CLI packages from the [Red Hat Hybrid Cloud Console Downloads page](https://console.redhat.com/openshift/downloads).
+Download the oc mirror plugin and the oc CLI packages from the [Red Hat Hybrid Cloud Console Downloads page](https://console.redhat.com/openshift/downloads).

-Install the oc CLI and the oc-mirror plugin in the first environment:
+Install the oc CLI and the oc mirror plugin in the first environment:
 ```
 <first env>$ tar xvf oc-mirror.tar.gz
 oc-mirror